NYPL/ami-preservation/ami_scripts/README.md

 3. For each media file, retrieve its MediaInfo using the pymediainfo library.
 4. Extract the relevant track information from the MediaInfo.
 5. Append the extracted information to a list of file data.
+6. JSON Metadata Handling (optional):
+* Reads sidecar JSON files (if present) to extract additional metadata (collectionID, objectType, objectFormat).
-6. Write the file data to the output CSV file, including headers for each field.
+7. Write the file data to the output CSV file, including headers for each field.

 The script processes video files with the following extensions: .mkv, .mov, .mp4, .dv, .iso and audio files with the following extensions: .wav, .flac.